 Although this plan was created almost two decades ago, it is still relevant and currently utilized.
-The plan goals relevant to Mineral Station include: achieve a high quality and consistent urban design, unique to the character of Littleton; provide access and circulation that promotes safety and optimizes development and redevelopment opportunities; develop the Santa Fe corridor as a high-quality, employment based land use area within the City; and, promote TOD within 1/4 mile radius of the Mineral Avenue Station.
+The plan goals relevant to Mineral Station include: achieve a high quality and consistent urban design, unique to the character of Littleton; provide access and circulation that promotes safety and optimizes development and redevelopment opportunities; develop the Santa Fe corridor as a high-quality, employment based land use area within the City; and, promote TOD within a quarter mile radius of the Mineral Avenue Station.

-HISTORY OF PLAN
+HISTORY OF PROCESS

-The following provides an overview from 2013 to present, on the progression and steps that have occurred for the creation of the framework plan.
+The following provides an overview from 2013 to present, on the progression and steps that have occurred for the creation of the Mineral Station Area Framework.